Amplify Energy Announces Appointment of Chief Financial Officer

-/EIN News/ -- HOUSTON, April 17, 2023 (GLOBE NEWSWIRE) -- Amplify Energy Corp. (“Amplify” or the “Company”) (NYSE: AMPY) today announced that James (“Jim”) Frew has joined the Company as Senior Vice President and Chief Financial Officer.
+HOUSTON, April 17, 2023 (GLOBE NEWSWIRE) -- Amplify Energy Corp. ("Amplify" or the "Company") AMPY today announced that James ("Jim") Frew has joined the Company as Senior Vice President and Chief Financial Officer.

 Martyn Willsher, President and Chief Executive Officer, commented, "I have known and respected Jim as an industry leader for a number of years, and I am excited to welcome him to the Amplify team.
 Jim's extensive oil and gas experience and depth of financial expertise will be a great asset to our organization and will enable us to deliver additional value to our shareholders."